lg-lima1/condition-monitoring-app/README.md

 After a successful installation, you will see an IoT Apps menu entry on the left side of your screen.
 <img src="docs/menu-integration.png" alt="ctrlX OS Menu Integration" width="300" />

+## NodeRED Admin User
+As of `v1.3.0`, Admin authentication mecanism is enabled.
+The app ships with default `boschrexroth` as user and password, but it is required for the user to change it right after installing.
+Please, refer to the [NodeRED official documentation](https://nodered.org/docs/user-guide/runtime/securing-node-red#usernamepassword-based-authentication) on how to set up your own user and password.

 ## Influx Authentication
 As of `v1.3.0`, InfluxDB HTTP authentication mecanism is enabled.
 This means that, right after installing the app, it is required to create an admin user to manage your database instance.
 Refer to [Influx official documentation](https://docs.influxdata.com/influxdb/v1.8/administration/authentication_and_authorization/#user-management-commands) on how to manage users.